CLOSE THE COALHOUSE DOOR

 about mothers-in-law that grate now even if taken as retrospective irony.

-two centuries of mining history jar at first.
-Cast members play
+events from two centuries of mining history jar at first.
+Cast

-smaller roles as well as their main parts, and some of these are caricatures that contrast with the naturalism
+members play smaller roles as well as their main parts, and some of these are caricatures that contrast with the

-of their main roles.
-But I rapidly got used to the quick-changes,
+naturalism of their main roles.
+But I rapidly got used to the

-thanks to the talented cast’s speed and versatility in changing roles.
-For example, two babies are rapidly and
+quick-changes, thanks to the talented cast’s speed and versatility in changing roles.
+For example, two babies

 Farncombe’s lighting.
 The production has neither curtains nor need